ntftrader/ntfdl/README.md

 ```
 ![Notebook example](examples/img/nb_stl.png)

 The norwegian broker Netfonds ASA kindly makes 15 minute delayed intraday data (up to 20 days) as well as historical data available freely as csv files.

+See [Netfonds marketplaces](http://www.netfonds.no/quotes/market.php) for supported marketplaces.

- This package uses Pandas for most of the retrival and processing.
-And most of the data returned are as Pandas dataframe.
+ This package uses Pandas and most returned data is a Pandas dataframe.
+News and Info uses bs4.

  Author is not connected or affiliated with Netfonds ASA.